Planxnx/hostel-management/README.md

 - List All Hotel
 - List Available Hotel
 - Hotel Info
+- Add new Hotel Info (Validate the duplicate hotel name)
-- Login by using username and password.
+- Login by using username and password (JWT)
-- Register
+- Register (Validate the duplicate email and username)
 - Booking (Can Booking, Show My Booking)